 “Home Front: Daily Life in the Civil War North”

 150 years ago, the Civil War was still raging.
 On the battlefront, the Confederates had just won the Battle of Chickamauga in Georgia.
 President Abraham Lincoln was a month away from delivering the Gettysburg Address.
 But what was happening on the home front?
-A new exhibit at The Newberry Library in conjunction with the Terra Foundation for American Art brings together art, literature, music and more to paint a portrait of what life was like in the North.
-Read the Artbeat blog about the exhibit, Home Front: Daily Life in the Civil War North.
+An exhibit at The Newberry Library in conjunction with the Terra Foundation for American Art brings together art, literature, music and more to paint a portrait of what life was like in the North.
+We revisit a preview of the exhibit, Home Front: Daily Life in the Civil War North.

 The Home at War, the War at Home

 The Visual Culture of the Northern Home Front

 Not long after the end of the Civil War, game manufacturer Milton Bradley issued the Myriopticon, a miniature toy panorama that unrolled the history of the “Rebellion” in some twenty-two colorful pictures copied from illustrations that had appeared in Harper’s Weekly magazine during wartime.
 The design of the footsquare cardboard box mimicked a proscenium stage draped in patriotic bunting.
 It came with play tickets, a mock advertising poster, and a script for the narrator, to be read aloud as he or she turned the cranks that scrolled from scene to scene.
 The instruction booklet recommended that the show take place in a darkened room with a candle to provide dramatic backlighting for the scenes as they glided by.